At a glance: Medicare health insurance in Vermont

 Under federal rules, people are granted a six-month window during which they can enroll in a Medigap plan regardless of their medical history.
 This window starts when they’re at least 65 and enrolled in Medicare Part B. Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

 To address this, the majority of the states have implemented rules ensuring at least some access to Medigap plans for people who are under age 65, and Vermont is among them.
 Vermont requires Medigap insurers to make all of their plans available to all Medicare beneficiaries, regardless of age, during the first six months after the person is enrolled in Medicare Part B.

 Although Medigap plans are guaranteed-issue for people under 65 during their six-month enrollment window, insurers can charge higher premiums for people under 65.
-As an example, Blue Cross Blue Shield of Vermont offers five Medigap plans, with community-rated prices for people age 65 or older that range from $141 to $173 per month in 2019.
-But for enrollees under age 65, the premiums for those plans range from $370 to $467 per month.
+As an example, rates for Medigap Plan A for a person who is 65+ range from $115/month to $192/month in 2020.
+But for an applicant who is under age 65, premiums for Medigap Plan A in Vermont range from $112 to $423 per month.

 Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they have access to any of the available Medigap plans, at the standard age-65+ rates.